 Which is your favorite male/female team mentioned in this Hub?

-What is your favorite male/female non-romantic character relationship in a movie, book or other story?
+What is your favorite male/female non-romantic character relationship in a movie?
 Leave your answers in the comments below!